$0 Nova Scotia Foster Care Quick-Start Checklist

 The Nova Scotia Advocate for Children and Youth is an independent officer of the legislature with a mandate to investigate complaints about child welfare services and to review systemic issues in the care of children, including youth transitioning out of care.
 The Advocate's office can be reached at (902) 424-4111.

 The Advocate's reports have been a significant driver of public attention to the transition-out problem.
 The office regularly documents the gap between what the CFSA requires and what youth actually experience.
-If a youth in your care believes they are not receiving the transition planning or supports they are entitled to, the Advocate's office is the appropriate external complaint mechanism.
+If a youth in your care believes they are not receiving transition planning or support, they can contact the Advocate's office to ask about its complaint and systemic-review process.

 The Advocate's role is oversight and systemic investigation — it does not provide direct services to youth.
-But a complaint to the Advocate's office creates a formal record that DCS must respond to, which can be a lever for getting attention on an individual case that is being inadequately managed.
+A complaint can create a formal record and may bring attention to an individual case; ask the office what follow-up applies to an individual concern.

 Free Download